Sirius Computer Solutions, LLC. Supplemental Terms and Conditions: Internet Bandwidth Services

 ACCEPTABLE USE POLICY – Compliance with Law

-Sirius Computer Solutions, Inc. (“Sirius”) agrees to provide, and Customer agrees to use Internet Bandwidth Services, only for lawful purposes, in compliance with all applicable laws.
+Sirius Computer Solutions, LLC. (“Sirius”) agrees to provide, and Customer agrees to use Internet Bandwidth Services, only for lawful purposes, in compliance with all applicable laws.
 Customer shall not post, transmit, retransmit or store material on or through any of the Internet Bandwidth Services that: (i) is in violation of any local, state, federal or non-United States law or regulation; (ii) threatening, obscene, indecent , defamatory or that otherwise could adversely affect any individual, group or entity (collectively, “Persons”); or (iii) violates the rights of any Person, including rights protected by copyright, trade secret, patent or other intellectual property or similar laws or regulations including, but not limited to, the installation or distribution of “pirated” or other software products that are not appropriately licensed for use by Client.